anniryynanen/papershot/README.md

 <img src="https://raw.githubusercontent.com/anniryynanen/papershot/main/papershot-80x80.png" width="80"/>

 Don't want to think about screenshots for every jam game?
-Papershot to the resque!
+Papershot to the rescue!

 Papershot is a node that takes screenshots of its viewport.
 Screenshots can be taken either by calling `Papershot.take_screenshot()`, or by configuring a shortcut.
 They're saved with filenames such as "Screenshot 2024-07-26 17-46-21-149.jpg".